-Some South American cities are models of transportation because of their experiments with pedestrian connections, forward progress in bus rapid transit, as well as all kinds of civic transit initiatives.
+Some South American cities are models of transportation because of their experiments with pedestrian connections, forward progress in bus rapid transit, and all kinds of civic transit programs.
 London is a great model with its congestion pricing and initiatives to keep cars out of the city center.
 Those are cities that have pushed the boundaries with respect to transportation.
-In this country, it’s a little harder to identify role model cities, as there aren’t any that have truly revolutionized transportation as all are beholden to the federal government for funding.
+In this country it’s a little harder to identify role model cities, as there aren’t any that have truly revolutionized transportation, and all are beholden to the federal government for funding.
 But a lot of cities have come a long way.
 Seattle does a pretty good job of looking forward.
-I see your buses running around on the catenary system downtown and a lot of other stuff that we could never make happen in New York.
+I see your busses running around on the catenary system downtown and a lot of other stuff that we could never make happen in New York.
 Is there a model city?
 It’s hard to say.
 So many cities are good at different things.
 The problem here is that this country is basically broken in terms of infrastructure funding from Washington.
 As a result, American cities are not really role models for the rest of the world.
 There are a lot of foreign cities that set a much better example.

 Do you enjoy spending time elsewhere in the world to study those systems?

 You bet.
 I travel internationally from time to time for my academic work with Columbia University.
 I love going to a new country and figuring it all out.
 I recently put together a conference on waterfront development in Istanbul, Mumbai, Rio, and New York.
 I do a lot of waterfront transportation work, and you have to go to those places to understand it.

 You are a principal with Buro Happold, which has a very compelling line on their website, that they “deliver projects that do not cost the earth.”
 What are some of the more earth-costing systems you’ve encountered in your work?